godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 .. image:: img/environment_glow_layers2.png

-Finally, as the highest layers are created by stretching small blurred images, it is possible that some blockiness may be visible.
+Finally, as the highest layers are created by stretching small blurred images, The effect may appear blocky.
 Enabling **Bicubic Upscale** gets rids of it, at a minimal performance cost.

 .. image:: img/environment_glow_bicubic.png

 .. note::

-    When using the GLES2 backend, bicubic upscaling is only supported on graphics cards that provide the ``GL_EXT_gpu_shader4`` extension.
-Nearly all desktop/laptop graphics cards provide this extension, but not all mobile GPUs do.
+    When using the GLES2 backend, bicubic upscale is only supported on graphics cards that provide the ``GL_EXT_gpu_shader4`` extension.
+Nearly all desktop and laptop graphics cards provide this extension, but not all mobile GPUs do.

-    Also, since GLES2 does not use high dynamic range rendering, you may need to use different glow intensity values to get a good result.
+    Also, note that GLES2 does not support High Dynamic Range (HDR) rendering.
+As a result, you will need different glow settings compared to GLES3 to get a good-looking glow.

 Adjustments
 ^^^^^^^^^^^